aroberge/friendly-traceback-docs/docs/source/tracebacks_en_3.9.rst

     Traceback (most recent call last):
-      File "TESTS:\runtime\test_type_error.py", line 208, in test_type_error6
+      File "TESTS:\runtime\test_type_error.py", line 198, in test_type_error6
         b &= a
     TypeError: unsupported operand type(s) for &=: 'int' and 'str'

-    A `TypeError` is usually caused by trying to combine two incompatible types of objects, by calling a function with the wrong type of object, or by tring to do an operation not allowed on a given type of object.
+    A `TypeError` is usually caused by trying to combine two incompatible types of objects, by calling a function with the wrong type of object, or by trying to do an operation not allowed on a given type of object.

         You tried to perform the bitwise operation &= on two incompatible types of objects:
         an integer (`int`) and a string (`str`)

-    Exception raised on line 208 of file TESTS:\runtime\test_type_error.py.
+    Exception raised on line 198 of file TESTS:\runtime\test_type_error.py.

-       206:         a = "a"
+       196:         a = "a"
-       207:         b = 2
+       197:         b = 2
-    -->208:         b &= a
+    -->198:         b &= a
-       209:     except Exception as e:
+       199:     except Exception as e:

             b: 2
             a: 'a'